Gloucestershire, United Kingdom

 About Bredon School

-In Department for Education figures, published on 24 January 2019, Bredon was ranked one out of 4434 schools and colleges in England for 'value added' progress for students aged 16-18 years.
+In Department for Education figures, published on 24 January 2019, Bredon was ranked number one out of 4434 schools and colleges in England for 'value added' progress for students aged 16-18 years.

 Values and vision